TIBCOSoftware/be-tools/cloud/docker/optimize.md

 Various dependencies (jars, libs, etc...) pertaining to all optional BE runtime capabilities are classified and tagged under appropriate module names depending on the nature of the functionality they offer.
 For instance all AS2 dependencies are tagged with a module name "as2".

-You can use following options to enable optimization:
+You can enable optimization using the option `--optimize`

-### --optimize
-When this option is used, scripts automatically parse the CDD file to extract various configurations and identify modules required for the application.
+When this option is used, scripts automatically parse the CDD/EAR to extract various configurations and identify modules required for the application.
 Once required modules are identified, build script excludes all other modules dependencies from the container image.

-Below table illustrates how various CDD configurations are associated with various modules.
+Below table illustrates how various CDD/EAR configurations are associated with various modules.

 | CDD Configuration | Module Names |
 | ----------- | ----------- |